namunokaze/vless-win-starter-oneclick/README.md

 <running lines>
 ```

+**Do NOT close the window**

-V. To stop proxy, **press any button in console window** and **then** close the window.
+V. To stop proxy, **press any button in console window**, so it can make necessary quit routines for proper closure.
 Otherwise you will lose Internet connection till you fix it (see below).

-If you have already lost Internet connection:
+**If you have already lost Internet connection:**
 - A-way.
-Run the .bat again.
+Run the `.bat` again.
 Press any key.
 Close the window.
 - B-way.
 Go to system settings, find `proxy` (system proxy), disable it.

+After you disabled proxy, it can take some time to actually reset to your default network mode (0-60 sec usually).

 ## How to check if proxy works